 Norman E. Johnson.
-Mr. Johnson has served as a member of the Company's Board of Directors since 2012.
-Mr. Johnson is the retired Executive Chairman and former President and Chief Executive Officer of CLARCOR, Inc., a publicly-traded global manufacturer of filtration products, services and systems.
-Prior to his retirement, he held multiple executive leadership positions within CLARCOR, including eleven years as Chairman, President and Chief Executive Officer and, prior to that, five years as President and Chief Operating Officer.
+Mr. Johnson has served on our Board since 2012.
+From March 2000 to July 2010, Mr. Johnson served as President and Chief Executive Officer of CLARCOR, Inc., a publicly-traded global manufacturer of filtration products, services and systems.
+From July 2010 until December 2011, he was the Chairman and Chief Executive Officer of CLARCOR and then served as the Executive Chairman until his retirement in November 2012.
 Mr. Johnson also serves on the boards of directors of Cracker Barrel Old Country Stores, Inc., a publicly-traded operator of stores and restaurants and of Schneider National, a privately-held multi-billion dollar trucking and logistics company.
+He is a former trustee of the Vanderbilt Owen School of Management and the Manufacturers Alliance.
 We believe Mr. Johnson's qualifications to sit on the Board include his extensive experience driving revenue and earnings growth and enhancement of shareholder value of a large, multi-national manufacturing company and his expertise in end-markets and technologies.